About the conference

 REFERENCES

-KEYNOTE SPEAKERS
+KEYNOTE SPEECHES

-Prof. dr. Brian James Baer, Kent State University (USA)
+Queering the Cold War Canon, or Translation and the Making of a Queer World Literature <br> Prof. dr. Brian James Baer, Kent State University (USA)

 Prof. dr. Michael Cronin, Trinity College Dublin, the University of Dublin (Ireland)